symbol/symbol-docs/source/guides/harvesting/activating-remote-harvesting.rst

 1. Set the **remote account** as the harvester in the node configuration.

-2. Announce an :ref:`AccountKeyLink transaction <account-key-link-transaction>` linking your main and your remote accounts.
+2. Announce an :ref:`accountkeylinktransaction` linking your main and your remote accounts.

 3. (Optional) Configure the **VRF account** if it is not already set.